 Disclaimer The presented report of the ARCH friendly competition for bounded model checking of hybrid systems with piecewise constant dynamics aims at providing a landscape of the current capabilities of verification tools.
 We would like to stress that each tool has unique strengths-not all of the specificities can be highlighted within a single report.
 To reach a consensus in what benchmarks are used, some tools may benefit more from the presented choice than others.
 Meanwhile, in order to invite more tools to join the competition, the flow condition is restricted to the format of dx/dt = a, instead of more general form of $dx/dt \in [a, b]$.
-The obtained results have not been independently verified, but the authors trust each other's results.
-To establish trustworthiness of the results, the code with which the results have been obtained is publicly available.
+The obtained results have been verified by an independent repeatability evaluation.
+To establish further trustworthiness of the results, the code with which the results have been obtained is publicly available at gitlab.com/goranf/ARCH-COMP.